How To Find Fender Serial Number?

 US Serial Number 2000-2009

 Starting in 2000, the “Z” symbol was used to represent the 2000s.
-With the Z0 prefix indicating the year 2000, Z1 for 2001, and so on.
+The Z0 prefix indicates the year 2000, Z12001, and so on.

 The American Deluxe Series follows the same pattern but adds the symbol “D” before “Z”, such as DZ1 for 2001, DZ2 for 2002, etc. However, there are still instances of overlap between serial numbers and production years.